vcfvct/aws-exam/README.md

 * The Elastic IP is a static public IP address that is associated with you Amazon account.
 When you have an Elastic IP address, you can seamlessly disassociate the IP address from an Instance and re-associate it to another instance.
 When this occurs, the name of the new instance is automatically mapped in DNS.
 With a standard static public IP address, there is no seamless transition, this process must be done by the user which creates service downtime.
 * ec3 metadata url: http://169.254.169.254/latest/meta-data/
 * we can use IAM roles for temporary credentials in ec2 which has a hidden process to retrieve temp credential automatically.
 In [java](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html), we can use `InstanceProfileCredentialsProvider` to create client without having to get credential from sts manually.
 With `aws cli`, it should work out of box. some more explanation [here](http://parthicloud.com/how-to-access-s3-bucket-from-application-on-amazon-ec2-without-access-credentials/).
 To access the temp credentail via command line, run: `curl http://169.254.169.254/latest/meta-data/iam/security-credentials/role_name_goes_here` according to this [post](https://derflounder.wordpress.com/2017/04/27/using-iam-roles-on-amazon-web-services-to-generate-temporary-credentials-for-ec2-instances/), which also provided the piped sed/awk command to extract the accessid/secrte.

+## RDS
+* auto backup, stored in S3. might be slightly deley/latency during backup.
+* snapshot, maually, exist even the RDS instance is gone.
+* encryption cannot be applied to the running instances.
+* multi-AZ, auto failover to the standby without change connection string etc. for **Disaster only**.
+* read-replica, for read performance/scaling, up to 5 instances and must have the auto-backup turned on. using `async` replication.
+Same AZ.